 38 § 3802(d) makes it illegal to drive when you are hindered by the effects of illegal drugs, controlled substances, and certain prescription or over-the-counter drugs that can affect your abilities.

-There are also laws that levy higher penalties against individuals convicted of multiple DUIs as well as individuals involved in accidents that cause serious injury or death.
+Some laws levy higher penalties against individuals convicted of multiple DUIs as well as individuals involved in accidents that cause severe injury or death.

 Pennsylvania’s Accelerated Rehabilitative Disposition (ARD) Program

-This Pennsylvania program diverts you from trial, instead allowing you to complete a probation program, attend education classes, take substance abuse tests, and pay some fees.
+This Pennsylvania program diverts you from the trial, allowing you to complete a probation program, attend education classes, take substance abuse tests, and pay some fees.
 Upon completion, it’s like you never even faced prosecution at all.
-You can petition the court to expunge the arrest after a certain period of time.
+You can petition the court to expunge the arrest after a certain period.

 Participating in ARD is a good option for some people facing DUI charges in Lower Merion, but one should not assume it’s the only option.
 The primary reason is that you can only do it once.
 If you had the chance to fight your charges, chose to participate in the program instead, and faced another DUI at a later date, you’ve effectively removed your ARD option.

-Speak with an experienced Lower Merion DUI lawyer to weigh your options and discuss whether participating in the program is the best option for you.
+Speak with an experienced Lower Merion DUI lawyer to weigh your options and discuss whether participating in the program is best for you.

-There are several plea options available when you attend your arraignment in Lower Merion.
-Attorney Steven Kellis will help you weigh all of these options and decide which is the best for your unique circumstances.
+Several plea options are available when you attend your arraignment in Lower Merion.
+Attorney Steven Kellis will help you weigh all these options and decide the best for your circumstances.

-- Delay your plea – This option can be used if you and your attorney are filing motions to have charges dropped or if you would like to wait until you have an attorney present.
+• Delay your plea – This option can be used if you and your attorney file motions to drop charges or would like to wait until you have an attorney present.
 You may also not have to enter a plea if you are eligible for ARD.

-- Not guilty – This option allows you to fight your DUI charges, either procedurally or in court.
-You can prepare a defense that disproves the prosecution’s case or that shows they committed errors that should allow the case to be dropped.
+• Not guilty – This option allows you to fight your DUI charges procedurally or in court.
+You can prepare a defense that disproves the prosecution’s case or shows they committed errors that should allow the case to be dropped.

-- Guilty – A guilty plea can involve an arrangement where you plea to lesser charges in exchange for more lenient penalties.
-If you intend to plead guilty, first discuss your options with an experienced Lower Merion DUI lawyer to see what arrangements can be made.
+• Guilty – A guilty plea can involve an arrangement where you plea to lesser charges in exchange for more lenient penalties.
+If you intend to plead guilty, discuss your options with an experienced Lower Merion DUI lawyer to determine arrangements.

-- Nolo Contendere -“No contest,” effectively meaning you won’t fight the charges.
-This is as good as a guilty plea and provides no benefits to those facing DUI charges.
+• Nolo Contendere -“No contest,” meaning you won’t fight the charges.
+This is as good as a guilty plea and does not benefit those facing DUI charges.

 Other Charges You May Face for a Lower Merion DUI Arrest

-In addition to a charge of driving under the influence, you may have several other charges related to your arrest.
-These may include driving without insurance, open container, drug possession, child endangerment, resisting arrest, leaving the scene of the accident, and others.
+In addition to driving under the influence, you may have several other charges related to your arrest.
+These may include driving without insurance, opening a container, drug possession, child endangerment, resisting arrest, leaving the scene of the accident, and others.

-Your Pennsylvania DUI attorney will help you weigh your options for each charge and develop a legal strategy for addressing them one by one.
+Your Pennsylvania DUI attorney will help you weigh your options for each charge and develop a legal strategy for addressing them individually.
 In some cases, you may be able to have all charges dropped at once if the reason for the stop is deemed invalid by the court.

 Why You Need to Hire a Lawyer

 There are many possible outcomes after a DUI charge, especially if you face a higher BAC level charge or multiple charges related to one stop.
-Without a DUI defense lawyer, you could face any number of stiff penalties, including incarceration, court-ordered evaluations and rehabilitation programs, hefty fines and fees, probation, a suspended license, and a permanent addition to your criminal record.
+Without a DUI defense lawyer, you could face stiff penalties, including incarceration, court-ordered evaluations, and rehabilitation programs, hefty fines and fees, probation, a suspended license, and a permanent addition to your criminal record.

 Contact Our Lower Merion DUI Lawyers